Nguyephi/video-player-service/README.md

 * In order to seed the database run `npm run seed`.
 This will populate the database with 100 fake data.
 The seed data is only good once and best used on an empty table.

+* You will also need to create a `.env` file at the root of the directory.
+More info [here](#environment-variables).

 * The next step is to simply start the server, with `npm run server_dev`, and run your client, with `npm run react_dev`.
 (Will edit this after deployment)

 * Now that the app is live you can view it here [Video-player-service](http://localhost:3001).
 In order to view the data that you seed simply pass an id as a param; [example](http://localhost:3001?9).

+## Environment Variables

+* PORT - port number for sever to listen to.
+* DB_HOST - host name.
+If in development mode use 'localhost'
+* DB_USER - put 'root' as default
+* DB_DATABASE - 'twitchy' is the name of the database in the app

 ## License